 Why Say No to Military Service?

 Students out of high school may consider military service for a number of reasons.
-For some, it’s a path towards college and a future job.
-For others, it’s about serving your country.
+For some, it’s a path toward college and a future job.
+For others, it’s about serving their country.
 The military promises money for college and job training.
 Before you sign up, though, it’s good to have a full understanding of what you’re getting into.

 What Military Recruiters Don’t Tell You